voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.3.4

+* Many new options for selecting which mentions to embed.
+Can now specify multiple URL:s as well as instead of or in addition to that specify one or many sites to include all mentions of and/or one or many paths for which all mentions of that or to a subpath of that should be included.
+For more info see the new /documentation.html

 ### 0.3.3

 * Added sample data in the API and in the tests.
 Can now embed sample data by using /api/embed?example rather than /api/embed?url=...